contiv/vpp/docs/dev-guide/POLICIES.md

             insert into pod1's egress table rule (pod2-IP, ANY, ANY, ANY, ANY, DENY)
 ```

-Notice that pod's egress rules are combined with only other *known* pods.
+Notice that pod's egress rules are combined with only other **known** pods.
 The renderer is not supplied with policy configuration for pods without any policy assigned
 or deployed on other nodes.
 Pod without any policy is open to any traffic therefore
-there are not ingress rules to combine with.
+there are no ingress rules to combine with.
 Pods deployed on other nodes, however,
 may have restrictions imposed on the ingress side.
 Therefore `CombineRules` is not
 sufficient on its own to ensure that ingress rules are reflected into egress ACLs.
 It is thus necessary to filter traffic leaving the node based on ingress rules